Combined-cycle power plant

 The Azito plant is being developed in three phases, under a Build-Own-Operate-Transfer (BOOT) scheme.

 The first phase included the installation of a 144MW simple cycle gas turbine, which broke ground in July 1998 and was commissioned in January 1999.
 The second phase included the addition of a 144MW simple cycle gas turbine, which started operations in February 2000.

-The third phase proposed to expand the plant’s capacity through conversion into combined-cycle was originally planned for 2002, but was delayed due to a political crisis.
+The third phase, proposed to expand the plant’s capacity through conversion into combined-cycle, was originally planned for 2002 but was delayed due to a political crisis.

 The power plant is located near Azito village in the Yopougon district, approximately 6km west of the port of Abidjan.

-As part of the expansion, the existing plant will be installed with two Alstom GT13E2 gas turbines, two heat recovery steam generators, a 140MW steam turbine generator, one steam condenser with an associated closed loop, and an air-cooled cooling water system.
+As part of the expansion, the existing plant will be installed with two Alstom GT13E2 gas turbines, two heat recovery steam generators, a 140MW steam turbine generator, one steam condenser with an associated closed loop and an air-cooled cooling water system.

 The GT13E2 gas turbine is anticipated to have an operational efficiency of more than 38% in simple-cycle and 53.8% in combined-cycle operations.

 This switch from simple-cycle power generation to combined-cycle will increase the overall energy-efficiency rate from 29.5% to 44%.
-The nominal installed capacity of the facility will increase by 50% at constant fuel gas consumption rate.
+The nominal installed capacity of the facility will increase by 50% at a constant fuel gas consumption rate.